hanggrian/openpss/README.md

 Developer note
 --------------

 #### Tech stacks
-Built with Kotlin in mind, this app is fully written in Kotlin and using some Kotlin-based frameworks:
+Built with Kotlin in mind, this app is fully written in Kotlin frameworks:
- * Kotlin for JVM
+ * Kotlin for JVM and Android
+ * Ktor web framework
- * Preview version of Kotlin NoSQL Framework
+ * Kotlin NoSQL preview
  * Kotlin Coroutines
  * Gradle Kotlin DSL